 If you're not interested in walking all the way up to the P1 highway like we weren't, then a good turnaround point is the Bay of Kotor Viewpoint, marked as "Top of the Old Kotor Fort Trail".
 We went a bit off the trail here and found a large rocky outcrop where we sat and admired the phenomenal views of the Bay of Kotor as the sun set behind the Vrmac Ridge and the Adriatic Sea beyond.

-Below us were the small houses and tiny old buildings which form one of Montenegro’s most beautiful medieval towns.
+Below us were the small houses and tiny old buildings that form one of Montenegro's most beautiful medieval towns.
 And, of course, the iconic anchored cruise ships which now resembled miniature model boats from our high perch!

 Descending to Kotor Old Town

 When it was time to descend back to Kotor Old Town, the sun had well and truly set.
 So, we donned our headlamps and began the long, winding descent down the Ladder of Kotor.
 Of course, there are no street lights here, so a reliable light source is required if descending in the dark.

 - Duration: 2.5 hours moving time

 The best places to stay in Kotor are the Old Town, Muo (west side of the bay), or Dobrota (east side of the bay).

 If you're planning your trip, don't miss this up-to-date Kotor accommodation guide to find the best neighborhoods and hotel deals.
 Otherwise, below is a quick roundup of the top-rated picks & recommendations for every budget.

 An Amazing adults-only luxury spa resort overlooking Boca Kotorska.